jameslamb/conference-notes/ODSC/odsc-west-2015.md

 	- recall
 - see ["Natural Language Processing with Python"](http://shop.oreilly.com/product/9780596516499.do)
 - IPnotebook:
-	- combine code executtion, rich text, math, plots, rich media
+	- combine code execution, rich text, math, plots, rich media
 - the text analytics project pipeline:
 	- lots of building blocks
 	- value increases as you progress, but errors amplify as you combine tasks